Andrew Farquhar: Military career

 Educated at Pocklington School, the University of Sheffield and the Royal Military Academy Sandhurst, Farquhar was commissioned into the Green Howards in 1973.
-He became commanding officer of 1st Bn the Green Howards in 1994.
-He was appointed Commander of 15th Infantry Brigade in 2000, Deputy Commanding General of the Multi-National Force – Iraq in 2004 and General Officer Commanding 5th Division in 2005 before retiring in 2008.
+He became commanding officer of the 1st Battalion the Green Howards in 1994.
+He was appointed commander of the 15th Infantry Brigade in 2000, Deputy Commanding General of the Multi-National Force – Iraq in 2004 and General Officer Commanding 5th Division in 2005 before retiring in 2008.

-He was appointed a Member of the Order of the British Empire in 1980 and advanced to Commander of the Order of the British Empire in the 2003 Birthday Honours.
+Farquhar was appointed a Member of the Order of the British Empire in 1980, awarded a Queen's Commendation for Valuable Service in 1996 "in recognition of gallant and distinguished services in Northern Ireland", advanced to Commander of the Order of the British Empire in the 2003 Birthday Honours, and appointed an Officer of the United States Legion of Merit in 2005.

 Civic and charitable role

-In retirement he became a management consultant.
+In retirement Farquhar became a management consultant.
 He is also a Deputy Lieutenant of Staffordshire.